chrisant996/clink/docs/clink.md

 `cua-forward-word`|Extends the selection and moves forward a word.
 `cua-select-all`|Extends the selection to the entire current line.
 `edit-and-execute-command`|Invoke an editor on the current input line, and execute the result as commands.
 This attempts to invoke %VISUAL%, %EDITOR%, or notepad.exe as the editor, in that order.
+`glob-complete-word`|Perform wildcard completion on the text before the cursor point, with a `*` implicitly appended.
+`glob-expand-word`|Insert all the wildcard completions that `glob-list-expansions` would list.
+If a numeric argument is supplied, a `*` is implicitly appended before completion.
+`glob-list-expansions`|List the possible wildcard completions of the text before the cursor point.
+If a numeric argument is supplied, a `*` is implicitly appended before completion.
 `history-and-alias-expand-line`|A synonym for `clink-expand-history-and-alias`.
 `history-expand-line`|A synonym for `clink-expand-history`.
 `insert-last-argument`|A synonym for `yank-last-arg`.